elanmarkov/cse360project/README.md

 Installation Instructions (Using Eclipse IDE):

   Create an eclipse project in your existing dir:
-    1) Create a new Java project (name it SliceAndDice), but in the "New Java Project" window
+    1) Create a new Java project (name it SliceAndDice)
-    2) Un-check the "Use default location" option, and choose the directory where the SliceAndDice folder is located.
+    2) In the "New Java Project" window un-check the "Use default location" option, and choose the directory where the SliceAndDice folder is located.
     3) Click Next and configure the sub-directories of the SliceAndDice folder, where the source files are located.
     4) Build project
     5) Run (main is located in SliceAndDiceUI.java)